Package the Model

 </assembly>

-Next, add the following plugins to the projects pom.xml under the <build><plugins> tag:
+Next, add the following plugins to the project’s pom.xml under the <build><plugins> tag:

 <!-- other plugins above... -->